Feature Overview

 - Enter a Description — this is the label users will see when selecting the value.

-- Optionally enter a Value — use this for numeric identifiers or technical codes needed for sorting or external integrations.
+- Optionally enter a Value — use this for technical codes or identifiers needed by external integrations or webshop connectors.

 - Set Sorting Level to control the order in which this value appears in lookup lists (lower numbers appear first; default is 99).